boktai1000/project-mithril/README.md

 ### Turn_Off_AutoPlay.reg
 * What it does
   * Personally I don't trust Windows to do the right thing with Autoplay.
 I'd prefer to manually browse the contents and run anything as needed.
+I also don't want someone to insert a USB drive without my permission and have it AutoPlay.
 * Local Policy (Alternative to Registry)
   * Can be set as a Local Policy following this guide from HowToGeek http://www.howtogeek.com/236241/how-to-enable-disable-and-customize-autoplay-in-windows-10/
 * Sources